 module load {software}/{version}

-Or to load the default version of cuda:
+Or to load the default (often the latest) python module:

-To load multiple modules, e.g. the default version of cmake, gcc 9.3 and cuda 11.1:
+To load multiple modules, e.g. the default version of cmake, gcc 9.3 and cuda 11.1 and confirm their versions:

 module load cmake gcc/9.3 cuda/11.1